-Clarke's career resorted to relying on bit parts, often cameoing in movies that one wouldn't expect to see her in, considering she was most known for horror and notorious "raunchy" pre-Code movies, such as the woman whose face James Cagney shoved into a grapefruit.
-She later acted on television, in series such as Batman and General Hospital, before retiring in the 1970s to become a drama teacher.
+Clarke's career resorted to relying on bit parts, often cameoing in movies that one wouldn't expect to see her in, considering she was most known for her roles in horror and "raunchy" pre-Code movies, such as the woman into whose face James Cagney shoved a grapefruit in The Public Enemy.
+She later acted on television, in series such as Batman (1966) and General Hospital, before retiring in the 1970s to become a drama teacher.

 She died of cancer at 81 years old.

 - Frankenstein (1931)